birds-on-mars/canairy/README.md

 # OpenAirFlow
 **Why a rooster should crow in your office**

-Everyone is talking about Airflow.
-We took it literally and created a kit for you to solve a problem everyone is talking about as well: Whether you are three or a thousand employees - every organization is now facing the challenge to air spaces in a way that viruses cannot spread within the team.
+Everyone is talking about Airflow. - We took its name at face value and created a kit for you to solve another problem everyone is talking about as well: Whether you are three or a thousand employees - organizations are now facing the challenge of airing spaces to prevent viruses from spreading within their teams.

-We mean real viruses of course, but use software we already integrated in our work at Birds on Mars:
-When it comes to the productive and sustainable development of AI “Apache Airflow” is currently on everyone’s lips.
-Our open source library “OpenAirFlow” provides you on the golden docker tray with the possibility to program a crowing tap that coordinates your airing.
+Although talking about real viruses, we are tackling the issue by using a virtual tool that is already integrated in our work at Birds on Mars: „Apache Airflow”, a workflow management platform which is currently on everyones lips when it comes to the productive and sustainable development of AI.
+Our open source library “OpenAirFlow”, provided to you on the golden docker tray, coordinates your airing by the crowing of a rooster.

 Just install the software on a Raspberry Pi, set the times of your “airflow” according to your individual conditions and be reminded regularly to air your place!
 Join in, bring airflow into your environment and help us develop a second version with integrated CO2 sensors.
 We are excited about your ideas!

 ## Project Setup

 ### Requirements
-1. Raspberry Pi with Raspbian OS installed
+1. Raspberry Pi with Raspbian OS installed, Internet connection, HDMI monitor with cable, keyboard, mouse
 2. Docker
 3. Connected audio device